-The Graduate Certificate in Marriage and Family Therapy is awarded upon completion of up to 53 credits including marriage and family concentration courses, formation courses, and supervised clinical experience.
-This certificate is designed for professionals with master's degrees from counseling and psychological services programs or Master of Divinity graduates with concentrations in Marriage and Family Studies who desire further academic specialization in the area of marriage and family therapy.
-This certificate program is designed to meet the academic requirements for licensure as a marriage and family therapist in most states, but additional supervised clinical practice and the taking of a licensing examination would typically be needed to obtain actual licensure.
+The Post-Graduate Certificate in Marriage and Family Therapy (St. Paul) is awarded upon completion of up to 53 credits including marriage and family concentration courses, formation courses and supervised clinical experience.
+This certificate is designed for professionals with master's degrees from counseling and psychological services programs or Master of Divinity graduates with concentrations in marriage and family studies who desire further academic specialization in the area of marriage and family therapy.
+It is designed to meet the academic requirements for licensure as a marriage and family therapist in most states, but additional supervised clinical practice and the taking of a licensing examination would typically be needed to obtain actual licensure